RTC Contest Tips

 Multipliers:

-The number of unique grid locators worked per band.
+The number of unique 4-character grid locators worked per band.

 Final scores: